-If you’ve seen some recent Facebook ads for personal safety alarms you’ve probably seen similar headlines as well, such as “hild nearly snatched while walking to school…..”, and then the following is often added to them….
+If you’ve seen some recent Facebook ads for personal alarms you’ve probably seen similar headlines as well, such as “child nearly snatched while walking to school…..”, and then the following is often added to them….
 “He got away though thanks to his mother putting a personal alarm on his backpack.
 The alarm went off as the backpack pulled away from him and the loud noise scared the perpetrator away.”
-These headlines may sound familiar because they are similar to those used in advertisements made by Siren Song keychain alarm, but is it really a good personal safety alarm, are their testimonials truthful, or is Siren Song alarms a scam?
+These headlines may sound familiar because they are similar to those used in advertisements made by Siren Song keychain alarm, but is it really a good personal safety alarm, are their testimonials truthful, or is the Siren Song alarm a scam?

 These headlines could be true, they do happen often enough in our world, but I must admit that these particular ones are not.
-I just made them up, much like some of the personal safety alarm companies are making them up.
+I just made them up, much like some of the ads personal safety alarm companies are making them up.
 What they are doing is profiting on fear.
 Fear is a great marketing tactic, and advertisers know it and they use it.
 In fact, I’m writing this review now because I just saw a Siren Song keychain alarm ad using such a tactic on Facebook.

-What is Siren Song Keychain Alarm?
+What is the Siren Song Keychain Alarm?

 Siren Song keychain alarm also claims in some ads that it was created by an ex-cop, I could find no proof of this.
-It says on its site that it was created after similar alarms used by those in the military, and again, I can find no proof of what exact device they’re speaking of.
+It says on its site that it was created after similar alarms were used by those in the military, and again, I can find no proof of what exact device they’re speaking of.
 In fact, the image they share saying it was created by an ex-cop is using a video from a popular journalist that has absolutely nothing to do with their product, yet it begins with her sharing a story of a kidnapping of a child and then they edited the video into an advertisement of their product.
 It sells for $39.95 each but offers discounts for buying in bulk.

 Sold by a company by the same name, Siren Song, a Google search shows that this company is located in San Diego, CA and goes by the name Caellum LLC.
 Searching the Better Business Bureau for Siren Song, I could find no listing under Calleum but did find an ‘F‘ rating under Siren Song and a lot of complaints. *At the bottom of this article is a link for filing a claim against this company if you have been a victim of theirs.
-Also you can click on the BBB link and file with them.
+Also, you can click on the BBB link and file a complaint with them.

 Basically, every ad I saw used fear to get people to purchase this item.
 How did they use fear to promote it?
-This particular advertisement that I saw by Siren Song uses fear by showing a young woman walking alone in a parking lot and suddenly, she’s grabbed, but thanks to her Siren Song Alarm going off loudly she’s let loose and all is good with the world.
+The particular advertisement that I saw by Siren Song uses fear by showing a young woman walking alone in a parking lot and suddenly she is grabbed, but thanks to her Siren Song Alarm going off loudly she’s let loose and all is good with the world.
 On their website they even give her testimonial and use a name, so this must be a really great product, it saved a woman’s life, right?
 Or did it?
 I decided to read the comments and do some investigating.
 I always read the comments, they’re even better than anything the article or advertisement can tell you.